The-Back-Room/The-Back-Room.github.io/docs/apps/yt-music-menu-player.md

 #### Installation

 *   Download and install the latest LTS version of [NodeJS][NODEJS]
-*   Once NodeJS is finished installing, open Command Prompt or Terminal, type `npm install -g yarn` and pres enter
+*   Once NodeJS is finished installing, open Command Prompt or Terminal, type `npm install -g yarn` and press enter
 *   Download this zip file linked below and extract it to a location of your choosing
 *   Open the folder in Command Prompt or Terminal
 *   Type `yarn install && yarn package` and press enter